 On the topic of environment, climate and resilience – how do you strengthen biodiversity?

-In September, SMC organized a workshop in environment, climate and resilience together with the national network Kenya4Resilience and the Medical Mission, with participants from eight member organizations and their partners in Africa.
-An important theme was how we can strengthen biological diversity within the intervention activities.
+In September, SMC organized a workshop on environment, climate, and resilience together with the national network Kenya4Resilience and LM International, with participants from eight member organisations and their partners in Africa.
+An important theme was how we can strengthen biodiversity within the intervention activities.

 We see that there is a strong connection between resilience and biodiversity.
-A society that has good biodiversity is also more resilient in relation to shocks and crises.
-Through the work to increase biological diversity, erosion and the destruction of land is reduced and instead the food supply, access to clean water and people’s health and quality of life are secured.
-It is also the case that an increase in biodiversity has a positive effect on climate change.
+A society protecting biodiversity is also more resilient to shocks and crises.
+Work that increases biological diversity, decreases erosion and where the destruction of land is reduced, the food supply, access to clean water, and people’s health and quality of life are secured.
+Increased biodiversity also has a positive effect on climate change.

 To create change in this area, all actors must pull in the same direction.
-During the workshop, we were able to see several examples, from for example WWF, Vi Skogen and Kenyan organizations, of how a minor adjustment in the intervention activities can directly work to increase biological diversity.
-We learned more about how partners can participate in national processes to influence decision-makers, both at national and global level.
-Perhaps the most important result from the workshop was how partners in, among others, Uganda, Zambia and Burkina Faso come together to create their own networks to strengthen work with the environment, climate and resilience.
+During the workshop, we were able to see several examples, from i.e. WWF, Vi Skogen, and Kenyan organisations, of how a minor adjustment in the intervention activities can have a direct impact on biodiversity.
+We learned more about how partners can participate in national processes to influence decision-makers, both at the national and global levels.
+Perhaps the most important result from the workshop was how partners in Uganda, Zambia, Burkina Faso and other countries now come together to create a broader network to strengthen work with the environment, climate, and resilience.

 A Vibrant Network